ThreeLetters/SuperSQL/README.md

 ## Notes
 #### Missing features.
-* `ORDER BY` not supported as you can sort things with php too - However, a pr would be welcome
 * `GROUP` - prs welcome
 * `[<>] and [><]` shortcut operators
 * SourceMaps - Prs welcome (again)